Our Breeding Program

 Plan on telling us about her achievements as a hunter, her personality in the family, and exactly what your goals are in breeding.

 None of our dogs are perfect (that can be tough for any of us to accept!), and we will want to know what it is that you’re looking to add or tweak in your blood lines.

 Pairings made at R.R.K.

 We want to give the dogs the chance to breed on the first and last day that she is receptive.
-Most science claims that ovulation happens on the last day she is receptive; we will allow them to mate every day that they will.
-A female may only be receptive for one day, or as many as 15.
+Most science shows that ovulation has occurred a few days prior to last day she is receptive; we will allow them to mate every day that they will.
+A female may only be receptive for one day, or more than 15.
 The more covers and the closer to ovulation, the better chance for a good live litter.

 For safety of the dogs, and virility of the male during the cover, we allow access to each other just once/day until they lock.
 This allows both dogs to recover between daily sessions.

-Stud fee is $1,000. $200 non-refundable deposit is required with a $100 boarding fee prior to the pairing.
-Balance of the fee is owed at time of live birth.
+$200 non-refundable deposit is required with a $100 boarding fee prior to the pairing.
+Balance of the agreed upon stud fee is owed at time of live birth.
 Live birth constitutes a litter of 2 or more healthy puppies.
 If the pairing is unsuccessful, we will grant a second/future pairing with same or equal stud at the time of your choosing.